xinzhan/core-services.en/help/interface/experience-cloud-assets.md

 ---
 # Overview of Experience Cloud Assets

 Experience Cloud Assets provide a single, centralized repository of marketing-ready assets that you can share across applications.
-An asset is a digital document, image, video, or audio (or part thereof) that can have multiple renditions and can have subassets (for example, layers in a [!DNL Photoshop] file, slides in a [!DNL PowerPoint] file, pages in a PDF, files in a ZIP).
+An asset is a digital document, image, video, or audio (or part thereof) that can have multiple renditions and can have sub-assets (for example, layers in a [!DNL Photoshop] file, slides in a [!DNL PowerPoint] file, pages in a PDF, files in a ZIP).

 Asset services include: